Hallur20/GutenbergDatabaseExamProject/README.md

 <h1>MySQL <img src="http://icons.iconarchive.com/icons/papirus-team/papirus-apps/48/mysql-workbench-icon.png" style="margin-top:40px;" title="Mysql-workbench" alt="Mysql-workbench icon" width="48" height="48"></h1>

-<h4>To run the quries you need to run this <a href="https://github.com/Hallur20/GutenbergDatabaseExamProject/blob/master/Dump20190530.sql">dump file</a> into you SQL-Database.</h4>
+<h4>To run the queries you need to run this <a href="https://github.com/Hallur20/GutenbergDatabaseExamProject/blob/master/Dump20190530.sql">dump file</a> into your MySQL-Database.</h4>

-<h2>index's</h2>
+<h2>Indexes</h2>

-<p>The dump file contains forent key's, which will auto ganaret indexs on the forent key's.
+<p>The dump file contains foreign keys, which will auto generate indexes on all the foreign keys.
-In addation we created two extra index's on 'authorName' in authorBooks table and 'cityName' in cities table:
+To improve the query performance, we created two extra indexes on 'authorName' in the authorBooks table and 'cityName' in the cities table:
 </p>

 ```sql